Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-On your first day of the trek, we take a scenic drive toward our starting point of the trek.
+On your first day of the trek, we take a scenic drive toward our starting point.
 You will be picked up from your hotel in the morning.
-We leave Kathmandu Valley from Nagdhunga and take the Prithvi highway headed west.
-After 70 kilometers of drive on the highway, our roadway diverges from Dhading Besi and heads north.
-We travel further through the rural landscape, terraced farms, and small towns to reach Arughat.
+Then, we leave Kathmandu Valley from Nagdhunga and take the Prithvi highway headed west.
+After driving 70 kilometers on the highway, our road diverges from Dhading Besi and heads north.
+We travel further through the rural landscape, terraced farms, bazaars, and small towns to reach Arughat.

-From hereon, the road is a dirt path and uneven.
-After another 2 hours of a ride through the river basin of Budhi Gandaki River, we reach Machhakhola, a small town located on the riverside.
-We stayed overnight at Machhakhola.
+From here on, the road is a dirt path and uneven.
+After another 2 hours of a ride through the river basin of the Budhi Gandaki River, we reach Machha Khola, a small town located on the riverside.
+We stayed overnight at Macchakhola.

-Note-If you want, it is also possible to hire a Private Jeep.
+Note: If you prefer, it is also possible to hire a Private Jeep.

 Trek from Machhakhola to Jagat